LakshAgrawal28/CAO/README.md

 - Trace generation may require manual stepping in RARS
 - Python script works with any trace following the specified format

----

-## 📧 Contact

-For questions or issues, please contact [your email] or refer to course materials.

----

 **End of README**